Ever play the party game “telephone”?

 Also, the ability to write complex formulas extends Excel’s usefulness considerably.
 Sure, you can create formulas in Revit but they’re nowhere near as powerful as those in Excel.
 If you need to do some heavy calculations, it’s much easier to export to Excel, do the calculations there, then bring the results back into Revit.

 One of the first programs I ever wrote was an Excel macro.
 They’re real easy to write.
 Excel macros are written using Visual Basic for Applications or VBA.
 Though it’s not as powerful as C# or VB.Net, VBA is user-friendly and easy to learn.

 What’s better is that Excel has a macro recorder that records your actions on the screen and translates them to VBA code.
 If you’re not sure how to do something in a macro, simply record a macro while doing those actions.
 The code will get generated automatically.

-The best part was generating the AutoCAD drawings off the Excel data.
-There’s something very satisfying seeing 300 CAD files created automatically with the press of a button.
-Also, AutoCAD uses VBA so I there was good common ground between the two sets of macros.
+The best part was generating the AutoCAD drawings from the Excel data.
+There’s something very satisfying about seeing 300 CAD files created automatically with the press of a button.
+Also, AutoCAD uses VBA so there was good common ground between the two sets of macros.

 Best Friends Forever

 Given the data-intensive nature of BIM, it’s unlikely that Excel will be replaced as BIM’s ultimate sidekick.
 That said, I do hope that software companies recognize the importance of working with data directly and create better two-way connections with Excel.
 Just like in Star Wars, Han puts up a better fight when he has Chewie at his side.

 Sign up for ArchSmarter updates and get access to the ArchSmarter Toolbox, a collection of time-saving Revit macros, Dynamo scripts, and other resources.
 Plus you'll get weekly productivity tips, webinar invitations and more!
 Don't worry, your information will not be shared.

 We hate SPAM.
 We will never sell your information, for any reason.